isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 We managed to trace him to  Cavenagh Road Apartments and used a ruse to get him out.
 When he came running out, a colleague put him in a headlock, but Botak had already pulled out a gun.
 I grabbed hold of the gun, a stolen police revolver, and he fired two rounds which burned my palm.
 A third shot grazed my stomach.
 We couldn’t subdue him, so my colleague shot  him twice in the arm, but Botak still wouldn’t drop his weapon.
 Then other colleagues rushed in, and one fired a shot that I felt go past my ear, which hit Botak in the head.

 Then there was the disaster in 1978, when the Greek tanker Spyros exploded at Jurong Shipyard.
-We spent one solid week in the mortuary, which had only a few refrigerated compart- ments in which to keep bodies.
+We spent one solid week in the mortuary, which had only a few refrigerated compartments in which to keep bodies.
 But we had 76 bodies, and had to leave them lying around on the floor to decompose.

-I remember we were eating  nasi briyani at an operating table  with bodies on the floor.
+I remember we were eating  <i>nasi briyani</i> at an operating table  with bodies on the floor.
 We had to  take our food there as we couldn’t  leave, as we were waiting for people to come in to identify the bodies, and every hour the body changes because of decomposition.
 After that, I had to throw away all the clothes I was wearing, including my undergarments, shoes, everything, because it all stank.
 Even a few days after we were done, when I sat in the bus, people were still holding their noses, because the smell sticks to your skin.
 You bathe with Dettol, you wash your hair, the stink is still there.

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/stories/RahmanKhan.jpg)
 <div style="background-color: white;">Veteran police officer Abd Rahman Khan Gulap Khan was at the front line of several major investigations.</div>